nslogan/logansnotes-deprecated/src/avr.md

-# Where does the vector table come from?
+# Where does the AVR vector table come from?

 TL;DR: `avr-libc/crt1/gcrt1.S`